 Protein Powders as Beauty Supplements:

-The addition of collagen peptides, folic acid, vitamin c, vitamin d, and hyaluronic acids are great for hair, skin, and fingernails, as well as encouraging muscle growth.
+The addition of collagen peptides, folic acid, vitamin C, vitamin D, and hyaluronic acids is great for hair, skin, and fingernails, as well as encouraging muscle growth.
 Such products help meet nutritional needs as well as help women maintain lead body mass.
 While the data is still out, many women report good results from the use of these products.

 The Importance of Protein in the Diets of Older Women :

 There is no question that protein continues to play an important role in providing essential amino acids for post-menopausal women.
 Protein powders for women over 50 are a great addition to the diet

 When choosing a protein powder, be sure to avoid products with artificial sweeteners such as aspartame or added sugar in general to avoid a spike in blood sugar.
 Avoid gluten-containing products, and be sure to check the protein source.
 Whey protein powder is very common, but pea protein and hemp protein are great choices for older women on a vegan diet, vegetarians, and people with lactose intolerance or whey intolerance.